 6. My Bloody Valentine (1981): Another Canadian joint (you can really hear the accents in this one) and the first Holiday Horror (still waiting for a Flag Day Slasher) on my list.
 We’ve got all the staples of an ‘80s Slasher—a masked killer, decent amounts of gore, misdirection, humor—but instead of teenage babysitters or camp counselors we’ve got 20-something coal miners, and I like that divergence from the norm.
 I also enjoy the sequel if for Tom Atkins alone.

 5. Sleepaway Camp (1983): What could I possibly say about this one that hasn’t been said a hundred times before?
 It’s mean-spirited, progressive yet transgressive and a tad perverted, the characters are foul-mouthed and ooze New Jersey charm, and it has the most bat-shit insane twist ending ever.
 Plus, a character has a black-tape-mustache in one scene.
 ‘Nuff said.
+Bonus points for offing the littlest of campers in one of its more disturbing scenes.

 4. Alice, Sweet Alice (1976): I did a WDIRT episode on this one, which is a series for my podcast based on movies I have seen as an adult and wondered Why Didn’t I Rent This as a youngster.
 Alice is one of the exceptions to my proto-slasher (and possibly the giallo) rule, but it’s such an amazing little oddball film I had to include it.
 It’s staunchly anti-Catholic (which got it condemned by the Catholic church), stars an itty-bitty Brooke Shields, and was directed by one-time porno director Alfred Sole.
 The mask the killer(s) wear in this one will give you nightmares.